Zerraa/tenacity-tera/content/en/dungeons/manaya-core-hard.md

 Before you go in to attack this boss, **make sure your jump and chained skill keys are different**.
 If not, rebind one of them. <br>
 You need to make sure that you can press your jump key at any time during this boss fight.

+     Menma's TERA changes:

+     - He has more HP now.
+     - He is getting 13 stacks instead of 10 during the color mechanic
+     - IN/OUT Donuts will oneshot you.
+     - 5 stacks of parasites will oneshot you.

 <center><h3>Key Mechanics</h3></center>

 **The boss now has a 6 minute enrage timer like the first boss.** Don't get stunned; healers should be ready to immediately cleanse party members that do.